ghazal-naderi/platform-11/README.md

 So far, we've deployed our Platform using [**Amazon Web Services**](https://github.com/11FSConsulting/platform/blob/master/docs/AWS-newCluster.md) via `kops` and [**Oracle Cloud Infrastructure**](https://www.terraform.io/docs/providers/oci/r/containerengine_cluster.html) via Terraform with the ability to create new environments within **1 day** and have ready-made templates and processes for both platforms.
 That said, there are no particular barriers to adding the capabiity to run on any other Infrastructure - we have built the Platform with this in mind.
 Any dependencies on particular cloud resources are indicated by a prefix (eg. aws-) and though we assume AWS in some cases, upstream documentation generally provides a way to adapt configuration in order to serve other platforms.
 If it runs Kubernetes, we can deploy this Platform on it!

 ## how do I use this?
 The best starting point is the [AWS new cluster tutorial](https://github.com/11FSConsulting/platform/blob/master/docs/AWS-newCluster.md) and to use the [sandbox cluster](https://github.com/11fsconsulting/infra) as a reference - it's a repository template, easy to make a copy of.
 Note that our primary audience is still Platform Engineers - we're working to make this more accessible and will do our best in order to improve current documentation and to keep it up to date.
-In the mean time, you can reach out to any of the Platform team on Slack at #team-consulting-eng-platform with any questions or comments.
+In the mean time, you can reach out to any of the Platform team on Slack at #team-consulting-eng-platform with any questions or comments or raise a GitHub issue against this repository.

-More information on structs and their usage can be found [here](https://github.com/11FSConsulting/platform/blob/master/docs/structs.md).
+More information on structs and their usage can be found [here](https://github.com/11FSConsulting/platform/blob/master/docs/structs.md), more information on the current structs [here](docs/references.md).

 ## how do I find what I need here?
 * `.github/workflows` contains our validation workflow, incorporating the code that builds our Platform Docker image that validates, tests and renders components on client repositories.